What is appendicitis?

 - two weeks after surgery and when the incisions appear well healed the child may resume normal bathing and swimming

-- no swimming, chlorinated water, hot tubs or lake water for 2 weeks
+- no swimming, chlorinated water, hot tubs or lake water for two weeks

 - no driving while taking narcotic pain medication if provided